Flexible Multimodal Text

 Interactive Text with Hyperlinks

 Hyperlinks provide a happy medium in which the syllabus links, but does not repeat information accessible outside it.
-By decreasing text and increasing white space, the words that remain become more legible.
 Making the syllabus interactive in this way also allows students to access information they need in a particular moment on their own terms.
+One study even found that when students interact with syllabus hyperlinks (instead of reading a document without links), it significantly increased their sense of efficacy (Phillips, 2009).

 Instructors can link to a wide range of materials, including: